 - The next step on our virtual onboarding process is nurturing people skills.
 Social engagement in such times becomes a necessity rather than a bonus.
 Make sure to engage your virtual team in the same brainstorming sessions, TGIFs, daily quizzes or motivational speeches as before and you can also incorporate meditative sessions at the end of each workday or virtual games such as Pictionary, Show and Tell, Fact guessing, Never Have I Ever, or just bond over common interest of TV series, Movies and Books.

 On a final note, while following the virtual onboarding checklist for remote employees, it becomes essential for team leaders and managers to make the candidate feel welcomed and accepted.
 Showing that they too deal with the same vulnerabilities at their end, that their children too popup between important video conferences or the traffic outside their house can be as deafening as yours and definitely that their moms too nag them for lunches between professional calls, because who on earth can willingly pull away from motherly love right?
-So this vulnerability and homely quips become an easy bridge between the remote workers and the team members to forge stronger bonds and develop deeper connections and will surely enhance your employee onboarding experience.
+So this vulnerability and homely quips become an easy bridge between the remote workers and the team members to forge stronger bonds and develop deeper connections and will surely enhance your employee virtual onboarding best practices.